bookingcom/shipper/docs/api-reference/porcelain/application.rst

 :ref:`.spec.environment <api-reference_release_environment>` in a *Release*
 object.

-*Application*'s ``.spec.template`` can define either a specific chart version, or a SemVer constraint.
+*Application*'s ``.spec.template.chart`` can define either a specific chart version, or a SemVer constraint.

-Please refer to `Semantic Version Ranges`_ section for more details on supported cosntrtaints.
+Please refer to `Semantic Version Ranges`_ section for more details on supported constraints.

 ******
 Status